AdobeDocs/workfront.en/help/quicksilver/scenario-planner/show-role-allocation-workload-balancer.md

 feature: Workfront Scenario Planner
 exl-id: cdc3a1b0-7021-4853-9b51-c3682fd55430
 ---
-# Show role allocation for projects and initiatives in the [!DNL Workload Balancer]
+# Show role allocation for projects and initiatives in the [!IUCONTROL Workload Balancer]

 >[!IMPORTANT]
 >